-- i.
-Criteria for Diagnosis: - 1.
-PNH clone size in granulocytes \geq 10%, AND - Complement mediated intravascular hemolysis with an elevated LDH (above institutional upper limits of normal)
+- 1. PNH clone size in granulocytes $\geq$ 10%, AND - Complement mediated intravascular hemolysis with an elevated LDH (above institutional upper limits of normal)

 - 1. PNH with thrombosis despite adequate medical management, OR - 2.
 PNH with intravascular hemolysis requiring transfusion support despite adequate medical management, OR - 3.
 Additional clinical or laboratory data may be considered for protocol eligibility following review by protocol 1904 ERC.
 In addition, patients with